What Are My Legal Rights When Fired from a Job?

 Additionally, some courts will infer an implied contract from employment policies as laid out in an employee handbook or from assurances by employers regarding continued employment.

-Does Your Employer Have to Tell You Why You Were Fired?
+Does Your Employer Have To Tell You Why You Were Fired?

 Employers are generally not legally required to tell employees why they are being terminated.
 One near exception to this is mass layoffs.
 The federal Worker Adjustment and Retraining Notification Act (WARN) requires employers with 100 or more employees to give them advance notice of layoffs or plant closures.